microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/workload-optimization.md

 ---
 title: Workload optimization report
-description: Summarize workload optimization opportunities like rightsizing and unused resources in Power BI.
+description: Learn about the Workload optimization report, which identifies opportunities for rightsizing and removing unused resources to enhance efficiency.
 author: bandersmsft
 ms.author: banders
-ms.date: 10/03/2024
+ms.date: 10/10/2024
 ms.topic: concept-article
 ms.service: finops
 ms.reviewer: micflan
+# customer intent: As a As a FinOps user, I want to learn about the Workload optimization report so that I can identify and eliminate inefficiencies in my cloud resource usage.
 ---

 <!-- markdownlint-disable-next-line MD025 -->
 # Workload optimization report

 The **Workload optimization report** provides insights into resource utilization and efficiency opportunities based on historical usage patterns.
-This report enables you to:
+This report helps you:

-- Identify unattached disks.
+- Identify unattached disks

 This report pulls data from: